bpevans/powerapps-docs/powerapps-docs/developer/common-data-service/discovery-orgsdk-to-webapi.md

 UrlName|UrlName

 ## Deprecated API call
-The WCF SDK call GetUserIdByExternalId is not supported in the Web API.
+The Organization Service SDK call GetUserIdByExternalId is not supported in the Web API.

 ## See Also
 [Discovery Services](/powerapps/developer/common-data-service/discovery-service)